cabca/Linux-files/Arch Linux - How to enable multilib and install Steam using pacman.md

-<h1>How to enable multilib and install Steam on Arch Linux with pacman</h1>
+<h1>Arch Linux - How to enable multilib and install Steam using pacman</h1>

 <br>